iOS-Goodies/iOS-Goodies/Issues/Week395.md

+Happy Thursday!
+It feels like we just got Beta 3 of Xcode 13, but there's already a Beta 4 out there.
+And it's almost August, so in a bit more than a month we'll probably get the iOS 15 release and Xcode 13.
+Time to start thinking about iOS 15 support in your apps, if you haven't already 😄.

 **Tips from Twitter**
 * [Jump between CamelCaseWords in Xcode](https://twitter.com/xavierLowmiller/status/1420735796454232066): Xavier Lowmiller with a great tip for navigating to the between subwords of a camel case word